Gucci's Digital Show Was Anything But Traditional

 “The collection, in short, is the end of the beginning of an experiment.
 It’s an attempt to use fashion as a space, in particular as an experimental lab.
 And this is my experiment.
 Narrating it this way, and presenting it this way, to the press, to the outside world, looking inside the mechanism of an advertising campaign like a peeping tom, is interesting to me as an element that dissociates the narrative of fashion from the show, from the representation of itself.”

-Then, like Cher’s digital closet in the ‘90s rom-com Clueless, photographs of the models appeared on screens to the beep-bleeping sounds of an old PC starting up.
-All of Gucci’s trademarks were present, from more-is-more accessories spanning printed silk headscarves and costume-like jewelry, to grandpa-inspired staples like argyle knitwear and corduroy slacks, via prim-and-proper ladylike twin-sets, pearls, and heeled mules.
-The beauty of Gucci, of course, is that all of it is thrown together in a complex amalgamation of curated details, a vision Michele manages to keep interesting after all this time.
+Then, like Cher’s digital closet in ‘90s rom-com Clueless, photographs of the models appeared on screens to the beep-bleeping sounds of an old PC starting up.
+All of Gucci’s trademarks were present, from more-is-more accessories spanning printed silk head scarves and costume-like jewellery, to grandpa-inspired staples like argyle knitwear and corduroy slacks, via prim-and-proper ladylike twin-sets, pearls and heeled mules.
+The beauty of Gucci, of course, is all of it thrown together in a complex amalgamation of curated details, a vision Michele manages to keep interesting after all this time.
 Once we’d seen the looks in full, the livestream cut back to the ornate walls and ceilings of the Palazzo and the bustling hum of the backstage.

-People can watch the livestream all day — it will run 12 hours in total — as well as listen to a Spotify playlist curated by Michele as an “audio representation” of the collection (Daughter, Morrissey, Grizzly Bear, DIIV, and Duran Duran are all featured).
+People can watch the livestream all day - it will run 12 hours in total - as well as listen to a Spotfiy playlist curated by Michele as an “audio representation” of the collection (Daughter, Morrissey, Grizzly Bear, DIIV and Duran Duran feature.)
 We’ll also be treated to the campaign images, shot by photographer Alec Soth in front of the graffiti-covered walls of Rome’s Campo Boario.
 Sure, we didn’t see any models walking down a catwalk in the collection’s clothes, but did we need to?
-Michele has always been a master of styling — the art of teaming a chevron stripe with white opaque tights, a raffia hat with a latex glove — and his Gucci campaigns always spotlight irreverent settings, conceptual visions, and well-chosen models.
-In simply showing us the mechanics of bringing a collection to its audience, he stripped the fashion show of its pomp and ego and proved that the environmental, financial, and human toll of fashion month is more than outdated.
+Michele has always been a master of styling — the art of teaming a chevron stripe with white opaque tights, a raffia hat with a latex glove — and his Gucci campaigns always spotlight irreverent settings, conceptual visions and well-chosen models.
+In simply showing us the mechanics of bringing a collection to its audience, he stripped the fashion show of its pomp and ego and proved that the environmental, financial and human toll of fashion month is more than outdated.
 With coronavirus putting the traditional catwalk show on hold, events like this lay bare its costly and ephemeral truth.